 He knew that October was when bears were storing up food for the winter, gaining fat for hibernation, and increasing aggression, yet he still camped out in their paths.
 This was especially dangerous as park visitors are prohibited from bringing guns and Treadwell was not carrying bear repellent spray.

-On the afternoon of October the 5th, Treadwell and Huguenard checked in with a colleague in Malibu by satellite phone.
-Then, just 24 hours later, both campers were discovered dead, torn apart by a bear.
+On the afternoon of October 5th, Treadwell and Huguenard checked in with a colleague in Malibu by satellite phone.
+Then, just 24 hours later on October 6, 2003, both campers were discovered dead, torn apart by a bear.